ljh6137/Park-database/README.md

 # Rent Your Car: A System for Managing Car Leasing and Delivering Exceptional Convenience to Users

 This repository contains the final assignment for the Database Systems course in SYSU.
 In this assignment, we design a system to manage car leasing with simple UI, enabling users to rent cars in a convenient way.
+Furthermore, we implement concurrent access control based on timestamp protocol.

 ## Demo
 **Concise** Interface, **Convenient** Usability, and **Abundant** Information